 Make sure the kickstand is fully retracted before riding.
 If the kickstand is not in the fully locked position against the frame rail, it could hit the road surface causing loss of control of the bike.
+Your bike will shut off if you put it in gear while the kickstand is down.
 Make sure you are wearing a D.O.T. approved helmet, eye protection, clothing and footwear suited for riding.
 Even though wearing black is the only cool color to wear riding, bright or light colors are best for visibility in traffic, especially when driving at night or in low light times.
 Please do not wear clothing that may get tangled in any part of the bike, other vehicles or surrounding objects or that hinder the operation of the controls.
 Never wear dark glasses at night or in low light situations.
 Shorts and sandals are not a good choice while riding.
 Never ride under the influence of drugs or alcohol.